yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 <h3 id="monads">Monads</h3>

 blogimage("dali_reve.jpg","Dali, reve.
 It represents a weapon out of the mouth of a tiger, itself out of the mouth of another tiger, itself out of the mouth of a fish itself out of a grenade.
 I could have choosen a picture of the Human centipede as it is a very good representation of what a monad really is.
-But just to thing about it, I find this disgusting and that wasn't the purpose of this document.")
+But just to think about it, I find this disgusting and that wasn't the purpose of this document.")

 Now the secret can be revealed: `IO` is a _monad_.
 Being a monad means you have access to some syntactical sugar with the `do` notation.